danieldeveloper001/csharp_design_patterns/src/builder/004_concrete_with_fluent_api/README.md

-# The Computer Factory With Complex Constructors and Chained Builders
+# The Computer Factory With Fluent Api and Chained Builders

-**The Computer Factory With Complex Constructors and Chained Builders** is a ridiculously long named example that makes use of the **builder design pattern** to demonstrate how to create a fluent api that chains builders for each part of the product for semantic improvements while creating products with multiple complex parameters in its constructor.
-In this example, the constructor complexity doesn't reside in the number of parameters, but on the lack of semantics that would otherwise be somewhat acomplished by naming the parameters at each constructor or by creating independent variables with appropriate semantics, so that instead of something like ...
+**The Computer Factory With Fluent Api and Chained Builders** is a ridiculously long named example that makes use of the **builder design pattern** to demonstrate how to create a fluent api that chains builders for each part of the product creation process for semantic improvements while creating products with multiple complex parameters in its constructor.
+In this example, the complexity doesn't reside in the number of parameters on the product and product parts constructors, but on the lack of semantics that would otherwise be somewhat acomplished by naming the parameters at each constructor or by creating independent variables with appropriate semantics, so that instead of something like ...

 ```csharp
 var computer = new Computer(